Mmamare/frontendmentor/README.md

 # frontendmentor
-Recreating a profile card with HTML and Css
+Recreating a profile card with HTML and CSS